 All faculty have access to Kaltura, a media management and recording tool.
 Kaltura can be used to record/upload videos, narrated screen-recordings (lectures), and audio.
 Closed Captions are automatically generated for audio/video in Kaltura, but they are not perfect.
 In order for this content to be considered accessible, you should review and update Kaltura’s automatically generated closed captions.

 YouTube also automatically generates closed captions for videos.
 If you have uploaded videos to YouTube that are used for teaching, you should review and update YouTube’s automatically generated captions to ensure they are accurate.

-If you are sharing videos from YouTube with your students that you did not upload, you can check to see if the video has closed captions by clicking the gear icon on the YouTube player toolbar and check to see if there’s an “English” option under Subtitles/CC settings.
-If there is an “English” captions option, that means the captions were already verified as accurate.
-If there are no “English” captions and the automatic captions are not accurate, we recommend looking for a different video.
+If you share YouTube videos with your students that you did not upload, you can check to see if the video has accurate closed captions by clicking the gear icon on the YouTube player toolbar and looking for an “English” option under Subtitles/CC.
+If there is an “English” option, that means the closed captions are verified as accurate.
+If you only see “English (auto-generated)” we recommend looking for a different video.